Venue: Council Chamber, Penns Place, Petersfield, GU31 4EX

 Confirmation of Previous Minutes

-RESOLVED that the minutes of the meeting of the Council held on 16 January 2020 were approved as a correct record.
+The minutes of the previous meeting held on 19 September 2019 were confirmed and signed as a correct record.

 To deal with any public questions notified at least two clear working days before the meeting and in accordance with the Council’s protocol for public questions.